1 DAY TOUR IN BANDAR SERI BEGAWAN

-It got me thinking, what if it is not true?
-Maybe they just expected too much from this tiny capital?
+It got me thinking, what if it is not real?
+Maybe they just expected too much from this small capital?
 Well, what better way to find out than go there myself.
 I initially planned on transiting to Kuala Lumpur on my way to Amritsar, but in the end, I decided to go to BSB first before going there.
-Luckily, Cebu Pacific offered a promo on their miles program the day after I decided to go here.
+Luckily, Cebu Pacific offered a promo on their miles program the day after deciding to go here.
 Since I have some extra mile points, I decided to use it to buy the ticket.
-Hooray for “almost” free travel, I still needed to pay some taxes though.
+Hooray for “almost” free travel; I still needed to pay some taxes, though.

 LANDING AT THE AIRPORT

 We landed at Brunei International Airport at around 00:00, and it was smooth and easy.
 The immigration officer just asked for an outbound flight, and she stamped my passport after providing it.

 I read that public transportation is only until 23:00, so I decided to book the hotel the next day and sleep at the airport.
 The airport offers an hour of free internet, so I used it to post stuff online and do some last-minute research before I dozed off.

 The next day, I immediately went to the bus stop for the first bus to the city center.
 However, there is no fixed bus schedule, so I waited for 2 hours before one came.
 I immediately went to the hostel and rested for a bit before starting my tour.

 THINGS TO DO IN BANDAR SERI BEGAWAN

 The first place I visited was the Sultan Omar Ali Saifuddin Mosque, a structure built during the 1920s and named after Brunei’s 28th sultan.
 It is the country’s most iconic building, found in everything Brunei related.